SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-firmware.md

 ### To edit a firmware {#to-edit-a-firmware}

-1. Click the menu icon at the right of a specific firmware entry and in the context menu click **Edit**.
+1. Click the menu icon <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> at the right of a specific firmware entry and in the context menu click **Edit**.
 2. Update the name, description or device type filter by clicking the pencil icon next to it.
 Make the desired changes and click **Save**.

 The firmware will be updated accordingly.

 ### To delete a firmware {#to-delete-a-firmware}

-Click the menu icon at the right of a specific firmware entry and in the context menu click **Delete**.
+Click the menu icon <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> at the right of a specific firmware entry and in the context menu click **Delete**.

 The object will be deleted from the firmware repository.